+Figure 20 Epoch-wise training/testing metrics on the modified dataset

 User Interface Development using Qt and PyQt

 Introduction to Qt

 Qt is a comprehensive, cross-platform application development framework widely utilized for creating graphical user interfaces (GUIs) as well as non-GUI applications.
 Written primarily in C++, Qt provides a rich set of libraries and tools that enable developers to build high-performance applications deployable across desktop, mobile, and embedded operating systems from a single codebase.
-Key features include an extensive collection of UI components, robust internationalization support, database and network connectivity modules, and a powerful signal-slot mechanism for inter-object communication, facilitating the development of complex, event-driven applications.[24]
+Key features include an extensive collection of UI components, robust internationalization support, database and network connectivity modules, and a powerful signal-slot mechanism for inter-object communication, facilitating the development of complex, event-driven applications [24].

 Introduction to PyQt

 PyQt serves as a set of Python bindings for the Qt framework, developed by Riverbank Computing.
 It allows developers to harness the full potential of Qt within the Python programming environment.
 By integrating Qt's mature GUI capabilities and extensive libraries with Python's simplicity, extensive standard library, and rich ecosystem of third-party packages, PyQt enables rapid development of sophisticated cross-platform applications.
-It provides Python developers access to the complete Qt API, making it a popular choice for creating desktop applications with complex user interfaces in Python.
+It provides Python developers with access to the complete Qt API, making it a popular choice for creating desktop applications with complex user interfaces in Python.

 Project-Specific PyQt Interface Implementation